 Our grid is fairly reliable so the need for a generator is very minimal.

-Shaun Taylor offers an interesting perspective.
+Shaun Taylor, on the other hand, offers an interesting perspective.
 Shaun runs Moriti Safaris, based in South Africa.
 He agrees that whole house generators add value.

 This reiterates the fact that it very much depends on your location.
 The recent buyers of 2 safari lodges were ecstatic about having a fully integrated whole house generator system included in the sale.
 Shaun adds:

 I use whole house generators at the lodges that I run safaris from.
 They are absolute essential items as far as I am concerned because today, we have to have electricity.

 It adds value from the point of view that you do not have to worry about outages and it also starts the thinking process of living off the grid and how we can look after ourselves, which gives a feeling of comfort in this day and age.
 I can say from experience that it adds value.

 Only Quality Models With Professional Generator Installation Add Value to Your Home